cloudmesh-community/book/chapters/pi/setup-ultimate.md

 of options.
 We recommend that you use the 64 bit Installer version if your OS supports it.
 If you have a Windows 32bit OS, it may be time to upgrade your computer and/or OS.
-Also on Linux you need to make sure you distingush between 32bit and 64bit.
+Also on Linux you need to make sure you distinguish between 32bit and 64bit.

 #### Windows 10